My regional manager had a decision he couldn't make.

 At its core, a decision is a verdict you reach about what to do next.

-A considered judgement, shaped by everything you know, everything you anticipate, and the action you're willing to take.
+They are considered conclusions, shaped by everything you know, everything you anticipate, and the action you're willing to take.

 That's what makes decisions harder than they first appear.